mlambert125/new-java-curriculum/content/java-basics-1/_index.md

 Primitive data types can be combined to build larger object data types.
 Some object data types are provided by java natively, and some are defined by you, the developer, as appropriate to the problem at hand.
 Object data types include both state, and a set of methods that can be called to act on the object data.

+We will cover custom object data types in a later lesson.
+For now, we will focus on the most common object data types in java: **String** and **Array**.

 >[!NOTE] Syntax Fact
 >Object data types in Java begin with a Capital letter and use “Pascal Casing” where each word in the name also starts